Violence of Monotheism: Indic texts never valorised acts of desecration – M. Rajivlochan

 It does not matter whether you believe in peace or not, the Taliban have named a military contingent in Afghanistan as Panipat recently. – The Indian Express, 22 May 2022

-Prof. M. Rajivlochan teaches at the Department of History, Panjab University, Chandigarh.
+Prof. M. Rajivlochan teaches history at Panjab University, Chandigarh.

 Desecrated Bhagat Prahlad Temple and Shah Rukn-e-Alam Shrine (background), Multan, Pakistan.
 Photo (C) Alie Imran